emqx/cloud-docs/en_US/deployments/view_deployment.md

 ## [VPC Peering Connection Configuration](./vpc_peering.md)

-> Free trial and shared deployment does not support this feature
+{% hint style="danger" %} This feature is not available in free trial and shared deployment {% endhint %}

 EMQ X Cloud supports the creation of peering connections with customers' existing VPC (Virtual Private Cloud) for cloud service providers in the same region.
 A VPC peering connection is a network connection between two VPCs.
 Through this connection, the instances in the two VPCs can communicate with each other as if they were in the same network.